amabnl/amadeus-ws-client/docs/samples.rst

     );

-Cancel a PNR element with tatoo number 15 and do an End and Retrieve (ER) to receive the resulting PNR_Reply:
+Cancel a PNR element with tattoo number 15 and do an End and Retrieve (ER) to receive the resulting PNR_Reply:

 .. code-block:: php